Your Source of Power Station Information & Advice

-First, welcome to your source of information on and about portable power stations.
-Many of you may already have pocket-sized power banks such as this popular model from Anker.
-They are great for being light weight and able to charge smartphones and other small devices via their USB ports when you are on the go.
+First, welcome to your source of information and advice about portable power stations.
+Many of us may already have pocket-sized power banks such as this popular model from the renowned manufacturer Anker.
+They are great for being light weight and able to charge smartphones and other small devices via their USB ports when we are out and about.
 But power banks generally have no other ports and their power outputs offer far less than that of a power station.

 Well, to begin with, it's worth indicating that power stations are not strictly "generators", as they are often referred to because they do not generate power.
-Instead, they are sources of electrical energy stored in a lithium battery that has been charged, which is released over time when connected to devices and appliances either in the process of charging or powering them.
+Instead, they are sources of electrical energy stored which is in a lithium battery that has been charged.
+This energy is released over time when connected to devices and appliances either in the process of charging or powering them.

-Portable generators are in the main heavy ad unwieldy.
-Portable power stations on the other hand are generally light in weight with some small enough to be carried in a backpack.
+Portable generators are in the main heavy and unwieldy.
+Portable power stations on the other hand are generally light in weight and some of them are small enough to be carried in a backpack.

-Another important point where power stations differ a lot from portable generators is that they cannot compare in terms of power delivery, with the latter equipped with engines which allows them to produce a lot more power output as long as there is available fuel.
-Conversely, portable power stations are able to use solar panels to provide what manufacturers claim as limitless power availability (provided there is plenty of sun!).
+Another important aspect in which power stations differ a lot from portable generators is that they cannot compare in terms of power delivery.
+The latter are equipped with engines which allows them to produce a lot more power output as long as there is available fuel.
+Conversely, portable power stations are able to use solar panels to provide what manufacturers claim as limitless power (provided there is plenty of sun!).

-Portable power stations do not themselves pollute like portable generators and are virtually silent (though fans can be heard when they come on to cool the unit to keep the power station within its safe operating parameters).
+Portable power stations do not themselves pollute like portable generators and are virtually silent (though in some models the fan may be heard when there is a need to cool the unit to keep the power station within its safe operating parameters).

 While advances in the battery technology continue to offer improvements and impress casual onlookers, they are still some way off before their application in portable power stations can realistically be seen as a substitute for the power supplied by gas/LPG generators, about which we review some of the best in our sister site generatorjungle.